 Edit your property photos

 Download your photos on to a computer and use some editing software to enhance the lighting, crop out any undesirable bits, and adjust the tonal values and colours.
 Adobe Photoshop Express is free to use, but there are a few more software solutions like Gimp if you want to experiment.
+Remember that you shouldn’t mis-represent your property in any of your photos.
+It’s fine to adjust the brightness etc. but you want prospective tenants to see the property as it is.

 Writing a Property Description

 Photos and a headline grab the viewer’s attention, but the property’s description is just as important.
-This is where you detail everything the property offers tenants, including location, number of bedrooms, bathrooms, and whether it has a garden or driveway.
+This is where you detail everything the property offers for tenants, including location, number of bedrooms, bathrooms, and whether it has a garden or driveway.

 - Four double bedrooms